luisgs7/bot-coin/README.md

 ### Bot Coin
 This project consists, in a simplified form, of a bot for Telegram, with the purpose of studies, without any commercial connection, which allows access to quotes of the following currencies in relation to the real:
-- USD DÓLAR / BRL REAL
+- USD DÓLAR
-- EUR EURO / BRL REAL
+- EUR EURO
-- CAD CANADENSE / BRL REAL
+- CAD CANADENSE
-- JPY IENE / BRL REAL
+- JPY IENE
-- MERCADO BITCOIN / BRL REAL
+- MERCADO BITCOIN
 ### Stack:
 This project uses as few Python libraries as possible, communication with the database is performed via sql, and it uses flake8 and pylint to guarantee an algorithm within the PEP8 standard, in addition to the following technologies:
 - Python: 3.10.6